yaqingwang/EANN-KDD18/README.md

  ## Dataset
  The data folder contains a subset of weibo dataset for a quick start.

  If you are interested in full weibo dataset, you can download it via https://drive.google.com/file/d/14VQ7EWPiFeGzxp3XC2DeEHi-BEisDINn/view?usp=sharing.
+(Approximately 1.3GB)

  ## Main Idea
 One of the unique challenges for fake news detection on social media is how to identify fake news on  **newly emerged events**.
 The EANN is desgined to  __extract shared features among all events__ to effectively improve the performance of fake news detection on never-seen events.